danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 [Link to source](https://my.vanderbilt.edu/jefftaylor/publications/origins/)

-The phrase keeps popping up.
+The quote keeps popping up.
 Later on in a videogame called Assasins Creed.
+Everyone is sampling it.
+The origin is more blurred by every use of it.
+It especially affects searchability on The Public Internet as the search engine (you know which one, the dominant one) is "optimizing" by finding and flaming resonances.
+When the resonace becomes feedback it can be used as a signal.

 Music appreciation is subjective.
+Who'd a thunk it?

 The only satisfactions available are the satisfactions of reality, which are themselves frustrating.
 : Adam Phillips

 Preferences of style exist, aesthetics do not.
-Since there is no god there can be no divine beaty.
+Since there is no god there can be no divine beauty.
 We are left to our own devices down here.
 We have to make up our own minds about what we prefer.

 So the jist of this text is this: During my Master which was 2017 to 2019 I changed my way of working with music in a few different ways.
 Part of it was changing out the tools I used.
 I went from using TidaCycles to using SuperCollider.
 From using SuperDirt as my sampler to instead using Kontakt.
-From using AudioMulch to using Reaper for doing realtime postproduction.So some of the names of the tools changed but the functionality broadly speaking stayed the same.
-The modus operandi is still: Write code that triggers samples and then apply effects in a kind of DAW to express my musical ideas.
+From using AudioMulch to using Reaper for doing real time post production.
+So some of the names of the tools changed but the functionality broadly speaking stayed the same.
+The modus operandi is still: Write code that triggers samples and then apply effects in some kind of DAW-like environment in order to express my musical ideas.
+Why should I express my musical ideas?
+Because I want to and because I can.
+The possibility exists and I am drawn to it.
+The way I make music is dependant on tools.
+The tools should be open for others to study and use.
+If I don't take measures to make my tools available to others then I am kicking out the rungs beneath me as I climb upward.

 On a cenceptual or extra musical level however I am obliged to admit, however reluctantly, that something changed.
-ANyone who knows me is always hearing me tell the same story.
-About how fundamentally music is incapable of depicting anything because of hte fact that it is inherently abstract and utterly ephemeral.i Despite of how many times I have told that story both to myself, to my friends and basically anyone within earshot I ended up making a strange kind of programme music.
-I ended up thinking, perhaps too much, about my environment and about the people I met there.
-How they work and about why.
+Anyone who knows me is always hearing me tell the same story.
+About how fundamentally music is incapable of depicting anything because of the fact that it is inherently abstract and utterly ephemeral.
+Despite of how many times I have told that story both to myself, to my friends and basically anyone within earshot I ended up making a strange kind of programme music myself.
+I got to thinking, perhaps too much, about my environment and about the people I met there.
+How they work and also about why they work in the ways that they work.
 What their goals are.
 The project ended up describing my thoughts and emotions about being back in that old world.
 Feeling much the same way as before.
 Like a thief at a cocktail party, trying to blend in, eating hors d'oeuvres and failing to exchange pleasentries, sweating profusely, certain of being found out and subsequently thrown out, any second now.

 ### Below are unsorted snippets of random things

 If you are doing creative work then to some extent, sure, I think it could be a good idea to try to write down some of your thoughts about the task at hand from your perspective.
 There are a lot of different ways that you could do that.

 "...some are good, some are bad, some are just ok."  - Quentin Dupieux from Lambs Anger

-Quotes are socially exceptable form of sampling.
+Quotes are a socially exceptable form of sampling.

-What's that quote originallity of ryour ideas being dependent on the obscority of your sources? http://www.theprofessionalcreative.com/obscure-birthplace-of-originality/
+What's that quote about how the originallity of your ideas being dependent on the obscourity of your sources?
+http://www.theprofessionalcreative.com/obscure-birthplace-of-originality/

 What is the utmost of subtlety?

-"Every orphan was an explorer, sent to map uncharted territory.
-And every orphan was the uncharted territory itself."
-Greg Egan from Diaspora

 Static/flux
 Stone garden
 Listening as an activity (interactivity)
 Paying attention

-How about narrative and place as two examples of two extra musical paths to engagement.
+How about narrative and place as two examples of two possible extra musical paths to engagement.

+The Vivaldi was a publisher story.
+The unlikeliness that program music will be real.
+Most likely a marketing ploy to pettle goods of some kind.
+In Vivaldi's time sheet music was the product.
+I remember the time in my life when as a teenager I would go to a record store to listen to music and decide which CD I would buy.
+I could afford to buy one per month.
+I was building my collection slowly this way.
+Then later because a lot of strange and complicated reasons I started lend/leasing compressed files through a platform.
+I did this through monthlu subscription which coincidentally is the same amount I paid for the one CD a month.
+The say you can listen to any music through this platform but I know that's not true.
+The platform being there and seeming so very unquestionable has led to people attempting to game it.
+The blandest, most chill music is being made in the hopes that it will be included in playlists marketed as containing the best music to sleep to.
+The ultimate state of utility for music is then to be unheard, at least consciously.
+It would be there to sooth if sleep was interrupted perhaps is the thinking.
+When fractions of pennies per play are offered to artist by the all encompssing platform the a whole nights worth of plays is where the money is.
+Especially when you multiply it by the platform pettling the good that is the playlist by use of algorithms.
+The data aggregated from the entirety of the platform's users dictates that this is the most chill music to sleep to.
+The resonance is inevitable.
+Feddback eventually rips everything apart.
+Orubus clenches it's own tail, spiralling ever downward in convulution and the most chill unfelt agony that is never learning of the grat width and breadth of the provable infinite capacity for variaty that music holds.

 Artificiality can be devastating.

-Place: Make the case that a piece of code can be thought of as sculpture or as a place.
-What are some examples of good places?
-The stone garden is a nice story.
-The shopping mall is another place.
-Not as nice a place.
-How about narrative or place?
-Extra musical paths to engagement Artificiality can be devastating.

 Surface.
 Superficiality.
 Appearances.
 Representation.
-Sampling as a radical act.
 Displacement.
 Recontextualisation.
 Fabricated narratives.